Choose a degree that can change the world

 You can also include one of the minors available to all Waterloo students.
-Popular choices for Peace and Conflict Studies students include Human Resource Management, Religious Studies, and Social Development Studies.
+Popular choices for Peace and Conflict Studies students include Human Resource Management, Legal Studies, and Political Science.

 What can you do with a degree in Peace and Conflict Studies?

-Graduates commonly pursue careers in coordination, youth work, human resources, and more.
+Our graduates commonly pursue careers in communications, social services, human resources, and more.
 They often work for cities, humanitarian organizations, and school boards.

 - Fundraising Coordinator – Operation Groundswell